MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Experiments

 \textbf{Quantitative Results.} For fair comparisons, all the results are evaluated by using the same evaluation code provided in~\cite{fan2020rethinking}.
-Table~\ref{table:tab1} shows the quantitative results of four metrics on all datasets.
-We can observe that our proposed network generally achieves better performance than other recent RGB-D SOD methods on NJU2K~\cite{ju2014depth}, NLPR~\cite{peng2014rgbd}, DUT-RGBD~\cite{piao2019depth}, SIP~\cite{fan2020rethinking}, STEREO~\cite{niu2012leveraging} and LFSD~\cite{li2014saliency} datasets.
+Table~\ref{table:sod} shows the quantitative results of four metrics on all datasets.
+We can observe that our proposed network generally achieves better performance than other recent RGB-Depth SOD methods on NJU2K~\cite{ju2014depth}, NLPR~\cite{peng2014rgbd}, DUT-RGBD~\cite{piao2019depth}, SIP~\cite{fan2020rethinking}, STEREO~\cite{niu2012leveraging} and LFSD~\cite{li2014saliency} datasets.
+In particular, compared with TriTrans~\cite{TriTransNet2021MM} which is also an RGB-Depth SOD method based on Transformer.
+Our proposed network achieves a better balance in both model performance and parameter number.
 This demonstrates the effectiveness of the proposed RGB-D saliency detection network.
-Meanwhile, Fig. \ref{fig:Fig.3} shows the comparisons on Precision-Recall (PR) curve, which demonstrates that the proposed network method generally achieves better performance than other related methods on all six benchmark datasets.

 \textbf{Qualitative Results.} Fig. \ref{fig:Fig.4} shows some saliency map examples of ours and the compared methods.
-We can find that the proposed network obtains better detection results in the various challenging scenarios, including complex backgrounds ($1^{st}$ - $2^{nd}$), salient object and background with similar appearance ($3^{rd}$ - $4^{th}$), multiple objects ($5^{th}$ - $6^{th}$), low-quality depth map ($7^{th}$ - $8^{th}$) and small object ($9^{th}$ - $10^{th}$).
-It further demonstrates that our proposed method can well capture both intra-modality specific representation and cross-modality complementary information for RGB-D based SOD task.
+We can find that the proposed network obtains better detection results in the various challenging scenarios, including complex backgrounds ($1^{st}$ - $2^{nd}$), salient objects and backgrounds with similar appearance ($3^{rd}$ - $4^{th}$), multiple objects ($5^{th}$ - $6^{th}$), low-quality depth map ($7^{th}$ - $8^{th}$) and small object ($9^{th}$ - $10^{th}$).
+It further demonstrates that our proposed method can well capture both intra-modality specific representation and cross-modality complementary information for RGB-Depth SOD task.